 Driving time: 3.5 hours (130km)

 On our third day in Bhutan, we visited Punakha, the Government’s center seat, before the capital shifted to Thimphu.
-We begin visiting Punakha Dzong, the foremost beautiful dzongs in Bhutan.
-Located in the picturesque location between Pho Chhu and Mo Chhu, this is the best example of classic Bhutanese architecture.
+We start by visiting Punakha Dzong (the palace of great happiness or bliss), the foremost beautiful dzongs in Bhutan.
+This is the best example of classic Bhutanese architecture built in the picturesque location between the Pho Chhu and Mo Chhu rivers.

 Altitude: 2,950 meters